PMP Certification Requirements: Everything You Need to Know

 What is PMP Certification?

 The Project Management Institute (PMI) sets the global standard for project management best practices, processes, methodologies, and professional ethics through its certification programs.
 The Project Management Professional (PMP) certification stands out as the most widely recognized.
 This globally recognized credential not only distinguishes certified Project Managers but also verifies their ability to manage projects more efficiently across a diverse range of industries, such as healthcare, construction, information technology, and business.
-By earning the PMP certification, candidates demonstrate their competence in managing people, processes, and business priorities in a professional project setting.
+By passing the PMP certification exam, candidates demonstrate their competence in managing people, processes, and business priorities in a professional project setting.
 With over one million PMP certification holders worldwide, this credential is highly regarded and applicable to project managers across various sectors.

 In order to achieve the certification, you’ll have to meet the experience and education requirements and pass a rigorous exam.